7 Signs You’re Headed for a Nervous Breakdown

 You’re overwhelmed with a feeling of dread

 Constantly worried about something—but don’t exactly know what?
-Overwhelming stress can blow normal worries out of proportion, triggering an emotional breakdown, Dr. Merrill says.
+Overwhelming stress can blow normal worries out of proportion, triggering a nervous breakdown, Dr. Merrill says.
 “People under a lot of stress often interpret benign things as negative, causing them to feel constantly worried even when there is no obvious cause for it,” he explains.
 “This feeling stems from a loss of control and a sense of hopelessness.
 People headed for a nervous breakdown have lost the confidence that they’re going to be okay.”
 These natural remedies may help relieve anxiety, but it’s a good idea to talk to your doctor to see whether he or she recommends medication or other treatments to help you feel better.

 - Mayo Clinic: “Nervous breakdown: What Does It Mean?”